Simple API Integration

 }

-2. API Rate Limiting and DDoS Protection
+2. API Rate Limiting and therefore DDoS Protection

-Implement intelligent rate limiting to prevent abuse:
+Implement intelligent value limits to cease abuse:

-Rate Limiting Strategy | Use Case | Implementation | Effectiveness |
+| Rate Limiting Strategy | Use Case | Implementation | Effectiveness |

-Token Bucket | Burst traffic handling | Redis-based counters | 95% DDoS prevention |
+| Token Bucket | Burst website guests coping with | Redis-based counters | 95% DDoS prevention |

-Sliding Window | Precise rate control | Time-based windowing | 98% accurate limiting |
+| Sliding Window | Precise value administration | Time-based windowing | 98% right limiting |

-Adaptive Limiting | Dynamic traffic patterns | ML-based thresholds | 89% false positive reduction |
+| Adaptive Limiting | Dynamic website guest patterns | ML-based thresholds | 89% false constructive low cost |

-Geographic Limiting | Region-based restrictions | IP geolocation | 98% accurate, limiting |
+| Geographic Limiting | Region-based restrictions | IP geolocation | 98% right, limiting |

-3. API Key Management and Rotation
+3. API Key Management and therefore Rotation

 javascript